Estimated Reading Time: 15 minutes

 Here, we’ve explained more about palliative care and end of life care, where to get it and the support offered in a palliative care home.

-Discover the best palliative care homes for your loved one.
+Browse the best palliative care homes in your area.

 Palliative care is a specialised form of medical care for people with serious or terminal illnesses, including somebody living with an advanced stage of dementia or cancer.
 Palliative care focuses on providing relief from the symptoms and difficulties that come with a condition like this.